 An interview with Asteris Masouras

-With global news curator Asteris Masouras, we debate what online activism is getting right -- and how it could improve.
+With global news curator Asteris Masouras, I debate what online activism is getting right and how it could improve.
 Among other topics, we discuss: Twitter’s value as a platform for activism, when to call a fascist a fascist, and deplatforming and censorship as political weapons.

 Asteris is also an editor for Global Voices Online, and a co-founder and editor of Global Voices in Greek.

 Subvrt is a podcast for thinking radicals, hosted by Mehran Khalili.
 It features interviews with people who confront power, and tactics to make change happen.
 Subscribe on iTunes, Google, Spotify or RSS.